 The Middle States Commission on Higher Education accreditation process began fall semester 2013 with the appointment of the Self-Study Steering Committee, cochaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English, Kenan Chair of Liberal Arts and Faculty Assessment Coordinator.
 The members of the Steering Committee were chosen to reflect the institutional nature of the accreditation process, and working groups were convened to draft chapters.
 Drafts were submitted in late spring of 2015, and over the summer were stitched together and edited to create a coherent draft.
-The draft of the self-study is available for the Skidmore community to read and comment on.
+Comments on the draft versions were solicited from the Skidmore community during the fall of 2015, and the final self-study was sent to the MSCHE and the evaluation team in early January, 2016.
 Details of the document and the process are outlined below.
-Read on if you would like more information, or just click on the link and read the self-study.

 Timeline for the Re-accreditation Process, Fall 2015-Spring 2016

 - September, 2015: Self-study draft distributed to Skidmore faculty, staff, and students

 - September 25: Institutional Planning Day at which the 2015-2025 Strategic Plan, CEPP's proposed general education revisions, and the self-study are discussed